ItsJonQ/lil-b/README.md

 Lil' B is a Bootstrap Reset Stylesheet.
 It was created to "fix" spacing inconsistencies and various nuances of Bootstrap.
 Lil' B also has a handful of helper classes to make bootstrappin' your site that much easier.

 ### How To Use ###
-- Download the b.css file and add it to your project
+- Download the b.css file (located in dist/css/b.css) and add it to your project
 - Load it up **after** you add bootstrap to your project

 #####Example#####